Friday, 30 March 2018

 Roll the other pie crust out.
 Cover the top of the pie with it.
 Roll or pinch the edges.
 Press down the edges with the tongs of a fork.
 Then cut several vents on top.
 Brush with an egg wash and place in the pre-heated oven for about 20 to 25 minutes or until nicely golden brown.

 Notes: Normally Tourtiere does not have the addition of potatoes therefore you may omit them, if you wish.
 You may also wish to tweak the amounts of the seasonings according to your taste.
-I made one large pie, as I do have a deep pie dish and a large quiche baking dish, I used the large quiche baking dish and made two patches of pie pastry to accommodate.
+I made one large pie, as I do have a deep pie dish and a large quiche baking dish, I used the large quiche baking dish and made two batches of pie pastry to accommodate.

-Friday 9 March 2018
+Friday, 9 March 2018

 Lonsdale-Hands Pile Driver